Skip to content

 Recognize the different behaviors of adopted, pre-installed, and third-party apps (macOS)

 When you are done studying and ready to test your knowledge, try your hand at a few sample questions written for the exam.
-As you work through it, give yourself a few hours to research the sample question concepts and definitions.
+Use Flashcards (try the ADS Exam Flashcards from Brainscape.)

+Give yourself a few hours to research the sample question concepts and definitions.
 For example, you could expect to see questions framed around concepts like these:

 • Know how to put an M1 device into safe mode.